anandtailwinds/majordomo-ai-docs/golang-api/IngestAPI.md

 func main() {
-	workspace := "workspace_example" // string | The workspace in which the data store corresponding to the vector store is present. dataStore := "dataStore_example" // string | Name of the data store for which the corresponding vector store information is sought.
+	workspace := "workspace_example" // string | The workspace in which the data store corresponding to the vector store is present. dataStoreName := "dataStoreName_example" // string | Name of the data store for which the corresponding vector store information is sought.
 If none specified, all matching data stores created by the user are scanned. files := "files_example" // string | The list of files to delete from the vector store at the provider.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.IngestAPI.DeleteVectorStoreFiles(context.Background(), workspace, dataStore, files).Execute()
+	resp, r, err := apiClient.IngestAPI.DeleteVectorStoreFiles(context.Background(), workspace, dataStoreName, files).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `IngestAPI.DeleteVectorStoreFiles``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)